Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 While this is the default behavior for the theme, you can fix this by enabling a setting in the companion Spectra plugin:

-- Choose the Theme Fonts tab in the settings area.9
+- Choose the Theme Fonts tab in the settings area.

 - Enable the Font Families toggle.

-- Choose which fonts you want to add to your site from the 1,500+ fonts available in Google Fonts.
+- Choose which fonts you want to add to your site from the 1,500+ options available in Google Fonts.

-Once you do this, you’ll also be able to choose those fonts in the Site Editor.
+Once you’ve done this, you’ll also be able to choose those fonts in the Site Editor.

 Beyond accessing lots of block-level style options for colors, typography, and so on, you can also add custom CSS to individual blocks, which opens up a lot of control.